amaanshaikh2114/Car_rental_management_system/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## Contact
 For any questions or inquiries, please contact [Amaan Shaikh](mailto:amaanmazhar211@gmail.com).
+Send a mail to amaanmazhar211@gmail.com